nusu-github/BiRefNet-Burn/README.md

 ## Current Limitations

-Compared to the original PyTorch implementation, the following features are not yet implemented:
+While this project aims to provide a comprehensive Rust implementation of BiRefNet, it's important to note that full feature parity with the original PyTorch version is not always feasible due to the evolving maturity of the Burn deep learning framework and its ecosystem.
+The following features are not yet fully implemented or integrated:

 ### 🚧 Missing Features

-- **PVT v2 Backbone**: Only Swin Transformer v1 fully supported
+- **`BiRefNetC2F` Model**: The coarse-to-fine model (`BiRefNetC2F`) from the Python implementation is not yet available.
+- **Full Data Augmentation**: While basic resizing is implemented, advanced data augmentation techniques (e.g., random flip, crop, rotate, color enhance, pepper noise) are not fully integrated into the dataset pipeline.
+- **Complete Loss Calculation**: The full training loss system, including auxiliary classification and gradient distillation (GDT) losses, is not yet fully integrated into the training step.
+- **Advanced Evaluation Metrics**: Metrics such as Human Correction Efforts (HCE), Mean Boundary Accuracy (MBA), and Boundary IoU (BIoU) are not yet implemented.
+The Weighted F-measure (WFM) also requires a more robust Euclidean distance transform.
+- **Numerical Stability for BCE Loss**: The `BCELoss` implementation needs further refinement for full numerical stability, matching PyTorch's behavior.
+- **Refinement Functions**: Advanced foreground refinement functions like `refine_foreground` from the Python `image_proc.py` are not yet implemented.
-- **Multi-GPU Training**: Distributed training across multiple GPUs
+- **Multi-GPU Training**: Distributed training across multiple GPUs is not yet supported.
-- **Dynamic Resolution**: Variable input resolution training
+- **Dynamic Resolution Training**: Training with variable input resolutions is not yet implemented.
-- **Advanced Evaluation**: Comprehensive benchmarking tools
-- **Box-Guided Segmentation**: Bounding box guidance for segmentation
+- **Box-Guided Segmentation**: Bounding box guidance for segmentation is not yet available.
-- **Specialized Variants**: Some task-specific optimizations
+- **Specialized Variants**: Some task-specific optimizations and model variants found in the original implementation are not yet ported.

 ### 📊 Performance Gaps

-- **Optimization**: Further performance tuning needed for production deployment
+- **Optimization**: Further performance tuning is necessary for production deployment.
-- **Memory Usage**: Additional memory optimizations for large-scale inference
+- **Memory Usage**: Additional memory optimizations are required for very large-scale inference or training.
-- **Batch Processing**: Enhanced batch processing
+- **Batch Processing**: Further enhancements for highly optimized batch processing are needed.

+_Note: While these performance aspects are important for production-grade applications, their full optimization is a secondary goal, as the primary focus is on establishing core functionality and architectural integrity within the Burn framework._

 ## License